fjvallarino/monomer/docs/tutorials/01-basics.md

 The build UI function takes care of creating the widget tree.
-Whenever the model changes this function will be invoked and a new version of the widget tree will be created, that will then be [merged](../reference/01-merge-process.md) with the previous version.
+Whenever the model changes this function will be invoked and a new version of the widget tree will be created.
+This new version of the widget tree will then be [merged](./03-life-cycle.md#merge-process) with the previous version.

 The starter application includes the following snippet: